Reasons Why Twilight Series Is/Isn’t Worth

 Twilight reviewers recommend twilight for youngsters aged 9 to adult.
 A range of ages, which is not always dictated by its content, reflects the readability of a message.

-Are Books Better Than Movies?
+Are The Books Better Than Movies?

 The Twilight Saga books are far superior to the film, and I thoroughly loved every minute, even the dull parts.
 Even though I was a great Twilight fan, I was excited to see the films in theaters as soon as they were released.
 When a film adaptation is based on a book, I usually start with the first chapter.